Sicilian Pour Over Cocktail Recipe

 To make this cocktail, you’ll need the following ingredients:

 Coffee Stout Beer: This is a type of dark beer made with hops, malted barley, coffee, yeast, and water.
-We used Hinterland Brewery Luna Coffee Stout because it has a rich, dessert-inspired flavor.
-For a mocktail version of this drink, try Guinness 0 Non-Alcoholic Draught in place of the beer.
+I used Hinterland Brewery Luna Coffee Stout.

 Orange Peel: This the peel of an orange that has been cut into a strip.